My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 Today, my daughter-in-law came over for coffee.
 She wanted to show me what she had found about her people on Family Search.
 I set up a Family Group so she could see and edit my tree.
 She's already working like a little beaver, building on my strawman for her side of the family.
 Finally, a member of my family is interested.

 I miss teaching and working with young people.
-I need a budding photographer to mentor.

 My Dell XPS8930 finally died right in the middle of watching Reacher.
 She won't turn back on.

 Miriam was a hell of a girl.
-For seven years, old age in computer years, she was a beast - i5 processor, 32GB of RAM, two mirrored 500GB SSDs, running Windows 11 Pro.
+For seven years, old age in computer years, she was a beast - an i5 processor, 32GB of RAM, two mirrored 500GB SSDs, running Windows 11 Pro.

 I was prepared.
-I hooked up my new laptop to my big monitor and that's all it took to do things like always.
+I hooked up my new laptop to my big monitor, and that's all it took to do things like always.

 Farewell, Good and Faithful Friend.